-- (a) In relation to the clearing of native vegetation authorised under this Permit: - (i) the location where the clearing occurred, recorded using a Global Positioning System (GPS) unit set to Geocentric Datum Australia 1994 (GDA94), expressing the geographical coordinates in Eastings and Northings or decimal degrees; - (ii) the date that the area was cleared; - (iii) the size of the area cleared (in hectares); and - (iv) purpose for which clearing was undertaken. - (b) actions taken to avoid, minimise and reduce the impacts and the extent of clearing in accordance with Condition 6 of this Permit; and - (c) actions taken to minimise the introduction and spread of weeds and dieback in accordance with Condition 7 of this Permit. - (d) In relation to the revegetation and rehabilitation of areas pursuant to Condition 8 of this Permit: - (i) the location of any areas revegetated and rehabilitated, recorded using a Global Positioning System (GPS) unit set to Geocentric Datum Australia 1994 (GDA94), expressing the geographical coordinates in Eastings and Northings or decimal degrees; - (ii) a description of the revegetation and rehabilitation activities undertaken; and - (iii) the size of the area revegetated and rehabilitated (in hectares).
+- (a) In relation to the clearing of native vegetation authorised under this Permit: - (i) the location where the clearing occurred, recorded using a Global Positioning System (GPS) unit set to Geocentric Datum Australia 1994 (GDA94), expressing the geographical coordinates in Eastings and Northings or decimal degrees; - (ii) the date that the area was cleared; - (iii) the size of the area cleared (in hectares); and - (iv) purpose for which clearing was undertaken. - (b) In relation to the revegetation and rehabilitation of areas pursuant to Condition 8 of this Permit: - the location of any areas revegetated and rehabilitated, recorded using a Global Positioning System (GPS) unit set to Geocentric Datum Australia 1994 (GDA94), expressing the geographical coordinates in Eastings and Northings or decimal degrees; - (ii) a description of the revegetation and rehabilitation activities undertaken; and - (iii) the size of the area revegetated and rehabilitated (in hectares). - (c) actions taken to avoid, minimise and reduce the impacts and the extent of clearing in accordance with Condition 6 of this Permit; and - (d) actions taken to minimise the introduction and spread of weeds in accordance with Condition 7 of this Permit.